AS9002 peering policy

 Our IP network is directly interconnected with multiple ISPs, NSPs and CSPs.
 New peering connections are established, only when they are beneficial for RETN and its customers.

-RETN has a selective peering policy globally and considers each peering request based upon individual merits.
+RETN has a restrictive peering policy globally and considers each peering request based upon individual merits.
 Below are the main principles which determine RETN’s decision regarding the benefits and appropriateness of establishing peering with potential partners.

 We reserve the right to reject a peering request or terminate existing peering relationships if their advantages are not evident to us.